For users on our original user model: how user roles and permissions work on this model, and how to add and manage users.

 One or more individuals who can view (but not set up or change) any New Relic features.

 The Restricted User role is useful, for example, for demos.
 You can change your New Relic session settings so that Restricted User logins do not time out, and then set the user interface to Kiosk mode.

-Giving a User or Restricted User add-on manager access to a product grants them the equivalent of Admin capabilities within the product.
+Add-on roles let you grant more specific and granular access to your users.
+Giving a User or Restricted User add-on manager access grants them the equivalent of Admin capabilities for that feature category.
 They will continue to have User or Restricted User capabilities for all other New Relic products.
-For example, you could make a software engineer in your company a User in most products, but assign Admin-level access to APM.
-For another example, you might assign the Nerdpack manager role to a user, and that gives them the ability to subscribe and unsubscribe New Relic One applications to an account.
+For example, you could make a software engineer in your company a User and assign them the APM manager role to give them APM capabilities.

 Individuals on a parent account automatically have the same level of access for all the child accounts of the parent account.

 - Alerts manager